About this Policy

 - We encourage you to review the privacy statements of websites you choose to link to from the Humanists UK website, so that you can understand how those sites collect, use and share your information.
 We are not responsible for the privacy statements, security, or other content on sites outside of our control.

 - We may use a third-party supplier to manage mailings for fundraising appeals, campaigns, conduct research surveys or storage of your personal information on our behalf.
 For example, we use MailChimp to send some of our emails, and as such we transfer lists of email addresses to their system.
+We also use Atlassian to manage support requests and similar.
 You can find out more about the suppliers that we use by getting in touch with us using the details in the ‘Contact us’ section below.

 - We also use a range of contractors to provide training, mentoring and network support for our Celebrants, Pastoral Support and School Speaker programmes.
 They are only permitted to use the data in accordance with relevant data protection legislation, under strict instructions from us, and in accordance with a data processing agreement entered into between us and the supplier.